 Once a parrot became a bird of renown by mimicking others.
 The parrot held that this achievement wasn’t really a case of out-and-out mimicry.
-It was more a case of coincidence.
-And even if it turned out to be merely mimicry, that wouldn’t be the parrot’s fault, it believed.
-You simply had to copy others if you were going to make it in public life.
+Rather, it should be viewed more as a case of coincidence.
+And even if it turned out in the end to be mimicry, that wouldn’t be the parrot’s fault.
+You simply had to copy others to one degree or another, it maintained, if you were going to make a name for yourself in public life.
 The parrot had tried saying something original once, but soon gave up the attempt because nobody could understand a word of it.
 When the parrot started repeating what others said right back to them, however, it found the response was enthusiastic.
-Nor did it seem to matter what the subject was, so long as the parrot took care to repeat without variation what others were saying.
-With pop-culture fanatics, it could be the latest quiz-show patter or sit-com punch line.
+Nor did it seem to matter what the subject was, so long as the parrot took care to repeat word for word what others were saying.
+With pop-culture celebrities, it could be the latest quiz-show patter or sit-com punch line.
 With daytime chat-show hosts, it could be a breezy chronicle of family dysfunction leading to life-changing self-discovery.
-With cyber-technology types, it could simply be a string of abbreviations.
-With those who described themselves as leading independent thinkers, it could be any multisyllabic word ending in “-ism,” “-icity,” “-itude,” “-inal,” or “-iotic.”
+With tech-types, it could simply be a string of abbreviations.
+With those who fancied themselves leading independent thinkers, it could be any multisyllabic word ending in “-ism,” “-icity,” “-itude,” “-inal,” or “-iotic.”
 With political advisors, it could be practically anything.
 Once the parrot had the vocabulary down, its confidence mushroomed.
-There seemed no end to its virtuosity, and its reputation as a kind of latter-day Renaissance figure spread quickly.
-It moved with equal assurance among opinion leaders and the hoi polloi.
-The parrot soon was a regular on the lecture circuit, commanding five-figure fees per appearance.
-There were non-stop book signings and steady calls to serve as an expert consultant to commissions and news specials, at award ceremonies, and to deliver eulogies for the deceased at high-profile funerals.
-Regardless of the topic or situation, the parrot was among the first to be sought out for comment.
-The only time the parrot experienced any difficulty was on those occasions when pop-culture fanatics, chat-show hosts, cyber-technology types, self-described independent thinkers, political advisors, and so forth all started sounding alike.
-But the parrot soon worked out the perfect solution for this dilemma.
-It assigned each group an easy-to-remember number.
+There seemed no end to its virtuosity, and its reputation as a kind of latter-day “Renaissance Figure” spread quickly.
+It moved with equal assurance among the hoity-toity and the hoi polloi.
+The parrot soon was a regular on the lecture circuit as well, commanding five-figure fees per appearance.
+There were non-stop book signings and steady calls to serve as an expert consultant to commissions and news specials, emcee award ceremonies, and deliver eulogies for the deceased at high-profile funerals.
+Regardless of the topic or situation, the parrot was among the first to be sought out for comment and quoted at length.
+The only time the parrot experienced any difficulty was when pop-culture celebrities, chat-show hosts, tech-types, self-described independent thinkers, political advisors, and so forth all started sounding increasingly alike.
+This development might have caused the parrot some worry about maintaining its unique status, but it soon worked out a way to do so.
+It simply declared itself the public voice of them all.

-Copyright © 2003-2004 by Geoffrey Grosshans
+Copyright © 2020 by Geoffrey Grosshans